 We suggest you book as soon as your plans are finalised.
 This is a very popular hiking area with a short season.
 You will find up to date availability on our website and we will always try and accommodate your plans.

 You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, sleeping sheet, a day pack and hats/gloves etc. A detailed kit list is included in your information pack.

 Baggage transfer is included as standard, allowing you to enjoy the trek with just a light day bag on your back.
 We ask that you limit your baggage to one bag per person with a maximum weight of 15kg per person.
-On this particular itinerary, your bags cannot be transfered to Refugio Bonatti (night 5), due to the inaccessibilty of the accommodation.
+If you are staying at Rifugio Bonatti then your bags cannot be transfered here due to the inaccessibilty of the accommodation.
 You will need to carry your overnight things on these days and you will be reunited with your main bag the following day.

 If you would prefer not to have bag transfer, and prefer to carry everything on your back as you walk, this can also be arranged.
 Just ask one of your Destination and Adventure specialists for more information.

 The season for the Tour du Mont Blanc runs from the start of July to mid September.
 Anytime during this season is ideal for walking.
 August is by far the most popular month and we recommend avoiding the period around the Ultra Tour du Mont Blanc race which is usually held in the last week of August.

 Some sections of the Tour du Mont Blanc are very easy to skip with the use of public transport, while others are very difficult, time consuming and expensive.
 We provide you with a handy Public Transport and Bad Weather Guide to the TMB before you leave and will help you in any way possible should you be unable to walk a stage.